 The Spice Rub

+A flavorful dry rub on the skin will result in a beautiful and flavorful chicken.
 You can use your favorite spice rub, or even go super simple with just salt & pepper.
-I prefer the rub I use for smoking chicken to have brown sugar for some sweetness, plus some cayenne pepper and black pepper for a little heat.
+I prefer to use this dry rub for chicken that has a combination of brown sugar for some sweetness, plus some cayenne pepper and black pepper for a little heat.
 Paprika will add beautiful deep colors to the chicken to enhance the presentation along with adding some subtle flavors.

 How to Smoke a Whole Chicken